 - Reproductive Soundness For a bull to have any value to a beef producer he must be reproductively sound.
 The best means to determine the reproductive soundness of a bull is through a breeding soundness examination (BSE).
 If a bull passes his BSE he should have the physical capability to breed and settle cows.
 This exam does not measure desire and bulls should be observed for their interest in females in heat.
 To receive cost-share money bulls must pass a BSE. - Structural Soundness To be an efficient breeder a bull must be structurally sound.
 This means that he should move without pain or discomfort and should have appropriate angles at weight bearing joints.
 There are no requirements for structural soundness; however, producers should evaluate bulls for soundness to avoid problems with breeding and future problems in replacement females. - Visual Evaluation Many traits that are important to beef producers can only be evaluated through visual observation.
 These include, but are not limited to: disposition, horned/polled, color, muscling, body capacity, structure, sheath, and testicular development.
 There are no requirements for visual appraisal; however, producers are encouraged to carefully evaluate bulls for visual traits that are of economic or functional importance to them. - Performance Characteristics The primary reason for purchasing a bull is the expected performance of his calves.
 If replacement females will be retained then this decision should not be short sided, because the impact will be long lasting.
-Breeds differ on their level of productivity; therefore, the first decision will be on breed type.
+Breeds differ in their level of productivity; therefore, the first decision will be on breed type.
 Once a breed is determined, selection between bulls for performance should be based on the Expected Progeny Differences (EPDs), whenever possible (For more information on EPDs please see ASC-141).
 There is no such thing as the "Best Bull"; each individual beef producer must make that determination based on what they want to get from the bull.
-Guidelines have been developed for four specific bull types.
-Producers must select what type of bull they will purchase (2 choices can be made) on their application then purchase a bull that meets the requirements for that bull type.
+Guidelines have been developed for three specific bull types.
+Producers must select what type of bull they will purchase on their application then purchase a bull that meets the requirements for that bull type.
+Please see additional recommendations for Calving Ease/Birth Weight when breeding heifers and recommendations for Docility.
+If replacement females will be retained additional recommended guidelines have been included for Mature Weight, when available, and Milk.